 Alor snorkeling is one of our all time favorites.
-Admittedly Alor was the first place we had snorkeled in Indonesia or the Coral Triangle.
-And so the diversity and quantity of life underwater was far greater than any other place we had yet explored.
-It was simply incredible, and so uplifting to see that such healthy reefs still exist in 2109.
+Alor was the first place we snorkeled in Indonesia or the Coral Triangle.
+That was in 2019, and we returned in 2025.
+The diversity and quantity of life underwater is incredible.
+It is so uplifting to see such healthy reefs, especially six years later!

 Watch Our Alor Snorkeling Video